Melvyn Poore: Performing the Solo for Tuba

 Like all of the woodwind and brass parts, the tuba part includes an instruction for mouthpiece sounds.

 Shouts or barks

 The ‘valve clatter’ instruction appears in the tuba and the trumpet parts only.
 On the tuba, the sound of this effect is dependent on the model of tuba that is used.
 Poore's F tuba has a rotary valve design, and so the effect is subtler than on his E flat tuba, which has piston valves.
-Poore also chose to sometimes loosen the caps of the valves of his E flat tuba, to create a stronger clattering sound (Link to video: 11:21).
+Poore also chose to sometimes loosen the caps of the valves of his E flat tuba, to create a stronger clattering sound.

 Although it isn’t mentioned in the instructions, the tuba part also includes the option of pedal tones as a noise.
 Pedal tones are notes that exist in the fundamental partial of a brass instrument, and thus are extremely low.

 While isolating each technique in the Solos enables a better understanding of the range and detail of techniques Cage used, the real character of each part is revealed in the ways various ways that these techniques are combined.
 Often one technique may affect another, make another inaudible, or combine with others to create unpredictable and unstable sounds.
 Performers must constantly navigate the range of options available to them in these cases and make choices as to what, and how, to prioritise in the execution of each sound.
-Poore discusses and demonstrates his approach to different combinations of techniques in the Solo for Tuba here: (link to video: 13:36).
+Poore discusses and demonstrates his approach to different combinations of techniques in the Solo for Tuba in interview.

 With thanks to Jack Adler-McKean for sharing with the research team his experience of performing the Solo for Tuba.

 The works of John Cage are the copyright of Henmar Press Inc., New York and are reproduced by permission of Peters Edition Limited, London.
 All rights reserved.